ReedHMartin/ReedHMartin/README.md

 ### Hi there 👋

+- I'm currently working on pre-coursework before starting the Case Western Reserve University Coding Bootcamp.
+- I'm currently learning HTML, CSS, and Python (Automate the Boring Stuff), and trying to better understand tools for doing so.

 <!--
 **ReedHMartin/ReedHMartin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.